Extreme Temperatures Impact The Performance Of All Types Of Vehicles, To Include All-Electric Cars. Yes Electric Cars Work In The Winter!

 So, if you do live in sub-zero temperatures, we would recommend you to always make sure you have adequately charged the EV battery, and planned your trip to include the potential reduction in performance in emission-free range.
 Also worth taking advantage of any preconditioning feature to heat the EV cabin while still connected to your home charging point.

-Of course, before buying an electric car, we would encourage you to research in detail the range of the EV, impact of the cold on the specific EV and the overall fit of a potential EV for your needs.
-The bottom-line is that most of the latest all-electric cars have a zero-emission range adequate for most commuters between 150 miles to 300 miles (WLTP).
-Moreover, the performance of the EV batteries has vastly improved since the launch of the first generation of electric vehicles.
+Of course, before buying a plug-in electric car, we would encourage you to research in detail the range of the EV, impact of the cold on the specific EV and the overall fit of a potential EV for your needs.
+The bottom-line is that most of the latest all-electric cars like to award-winning Tesla Model 3 have a zero-emission range adequate for most commuters between 150 miles to 300 miles (WLTP).
+Moreover, the performance of the EV batteries has vastly improved since the launch of the first generation of electric vehicles (EVs).

 We also hope to see new EV battery technology develop further, to include solid-state batteries, which has the potential to perform better than lithium-ion batteries in extreme cold environments.
 But as mentioned above, we in the UK are fortunate to live in relatively mild temperatures through the year, so for many of us, the issue of sub-zero driving is not as pertinent!